 Waste Too Wet to Hot Compost

 Sometimes it can be a bit of a struggle to get the HOTBIN up to 60°c.
-One of the most common issues is the waste is "too wet" for hot composting.
+One of the most common issues is that the waste is "too wet" for hot composting.
 In this post we explain what this means and how to fix it.

 The advice below might not match your past composting experience.
 Please stick with us, this advice works, it is based on the fundamental laws governing hot composting.
 Once grasped, you will find the HOTBIN easy to use for ever.